tayapro/wizy/README.md

 ### F09 Game page - lives blocks

 The vacation-themed images blend seamlessly with the WIZY app's design, adding simplicity and vibrant colors.
-When players fail to guess a letter, a random card is revealed as part of the experience.
+When a player fails to guess a letter during the game, a random card is flipped over with an animation.

 Animation for live blocks is randomly chosen for each game.
 There are 3 types of animation: